iamahmedabdalla/onlineclipboard/README.md

 - Input text or upload files into the session.
 - Interact with the content using AI responses and text-to-speech.
 - Manage sessions and content as needed.

-## License

-Do what you want with it